Farm Owner

 Irrigation is self-installed and maintained with repairs being recorded on the farm WhatsApp group.
 Fixed grid is being self-installed in stages to replace K-line to reduce nutrient loss and improve water use efficiency.

-Ngapara soil has 53mm Profile Available Water to 30cm.
+Ngapara soil is the dominant soil type which has 53mm Profile Available Water to 30cm.
 For a pasture rooting depth of 300mm the Readily Available Water is 27mm therefore this soil is suited to both K-Line and Pivot irrigation.

 Irrigation applications are managed only by trained staff and are recorded in the WhatsApp group.